Topic: Water Into Wine. First Sign. Category: Son of Man>

 Listen to the full sermon.

-The apostle John stated his objective in writing His eye witness account of Jesus’ earthly ministry in John 20:31 ‘…these are written that you may believe that Jesus is the Christ, the Son of God, and that believing you may have life in His name.‘
+The apostle John’s objective in writing His eye witness account of Jesus’ earthly ministry was as he stated in chapter 20 verse 31‘…these are written that you may believe that Jesus is the Christ, the Son of God, and that believing you may have life in His name.’

-His primary purpose was that we believe that Jesus is the Christ, the anointed one.
-He is God the Son who became flesh and dwelt amongst us, touching every aspect of human life, both private and public.
+His primary purpose was that we may believe that Jesus is the Christ, that is the anointed one.
+Who is God the Son who became flesh and dwelt amongst humanity, touching every aspect of human life.
+Both private and public.

-So the first sign that John includes revealing that Jesus is the Christ, the Son of God is an event that celebrates relationships.
-A wedding.
-It is a time when family, friends and the whole community come together to celebrate the union of two people.
+So the first sign that John included in his gospel to reveal that Jesus is the Christ, the Son of God, is an event that celebrates relationships.
+A wedding where family and friends are invited.
+It is a time when the whole community comes together to celebrate a union of two who become one.

-In the culture at the time of writing a wedding could last 7 days.
+In eastern culture a wedding could last up to 7 days.
 The cost is extensive.
-The resources needed immense.
-The public and private expectations were very high.
-Into this culture where shame or honour determine life, Jesus walks in.
+The resources immense.
+The public and private expectations are extremely high.
+Into this culture where shame or honour determine everything, Jesus walks in.

 water into wine